amirhajiabadi/amirhajiabadi/README.md

 Hi There!👋

 # 💫 About Me:
-I'm currently working on Fraud Detection<br>I'm looking to collaborate on Machine Learning projects<br>I'm currently learning AWS and AutoML
+I'm currently working on Fraud Detection<br>I'm looking to collaborate on Machine Learning projects<br>I'm currently learning about AWS and AutoML

 ## 🌐 Socials: